mwiater1/csc420-gui/README.md

 ## Getting Started

-There are no outside dependencies required for this application.
 All commands should be ran from the root project directory.
 All compiled code and distributions are placed in the **build** folder.

 ## Running